 This endpoint sets data for an existing user.
+It has to be used by the user themselves, admins or account-admins (of the same account).
 Any subset of user fields can be sent.
-Only the user themselves or admins are allowed to update its data, while a non-admin can only edit a few of their own fields.
+If the user is not an (account-)admin, they can only edit a few of their own fields.

-The following fields are not allowed to be updated:
+The following fields are not allowed to be updated at all:

-- id - · account id
+- id - account_id